Last Updated On September 14, 2020.

 The Beach is a resort owned by the great Oniru Royal Family and it entertains tens of thousands every week with Sundays being the best days.

-Arriving Oniru Beach at exactly 3pm, my friend and I paid the sum of 1,000 Naira each and it cost 200 Naira for the car park.
+Arriving Oniru Beach at exactly three p.m., my friend and I paid the sum of 1,000 Naira each and it cost 200 Naira for the car park.

 On entry, we were surrounded by vendors as melodious naija songs filled the air.
-Honestly, I advise that you get a sourvenir from one of them, it will serve as a good reminder of your visit.
+Honestly, I advise that you get a sourvenir from one of them, it is going to be a good reminder of your visit.

-Art pieces include paintings, miniatures, jewelries, beadwork, wood carvings or other crafts.
+Artworks sold here include paintings, miniatures, jewelries, beadwork, wood carvings and other amazing crafts.

 Buy your local beads here.
 Source – bobdeephoto

-The beach officials are very friendly and visitors are permitted to bring food or snacks in case they don’t want to spend any cash because things can be a bit pricey.
+The beach officials at Oniru Private Beach were very friendly and visitors were permitted to bring food or snacks in case they didn’t want to spend any cash because things can be a bit pricey.
+Plus it’s a beach, so…

 If the regular 150 Naira Coca Cola bottle cost 500 Naira, you can only imagine how expensive other drinks will be.